 As a New Yorker, it feels like time is constantly slipping away because of how fast-paced life is here.
 It still shocks me how the days just fly by during the week and suddenly, another month, season, and year has come and gone.
 Although there’s technically no way to slow down time, you can savor every moment.

 Beacon reminded me to spend time with intention.
-We went left on a Saturday morning and caught an 8:45am train on the Metro-North from Grand Central to Beacon.
+I left on a Saturday morning and caught an 8:45am train on the Metro-North from Grand Central to Beacon.

-It took just 97 minutes to get there and we were amazed by how the trip felt like three or four days (when it was a day and a half).
+It took just 97 minutes to get there and I was amazed by how the trip felt like three or four days (when it was a day and a half).
 There’s just so much to explore there.

 2. At Dia:Beacon, Art Knows No Bounds